smol-ai/ainews-web-2025/src/content/issues/24-01-25-ainews-adept-fuyu-heavy-multimodal-model-for-agents.md

 date: '2024-01-25T21:30:23.929279Z'
 original_slug: ainews-adept-fuyu-heavy-multimodal-model-for
 description: >-
-  AI Discord summaries highlight recent developments including Adept's Fuyu-Heavy multimodal model, model deployment strategies, model merging, quantization issues, and discussions on large language models like GPT-4, Claude 2, and Gemini Ultra.
-The content also covers model training insights, heterogenous AI architectures, and chatbot potential.
+  **Adept** launched **Fuyu-Heavy**, a multimodal model focused on UI understanding and visual QA, outperforming **Gemini Pro** on the MMMU benchmark.
+The model uses **DPO** (Direct Preference Optimization), gaining attention as a leading tuning method.
+The size of Fuyu-Heavy is undisclosed but estimated between **20B-170B** parameters, smaller than rumored frontier models like **Claude 2**, **GPT4V**, and **Gemini Ultra**.
+Meanwhile, **Mamba** was rejected at ICLR for quality concerns.
+In Discord discussions, **DeepSeek Coder 33B** was claimed to outperform **GPT-4** in coding tasks, and deployment strategies for large models like **Yi-34B-200K** and **Goliath-120B** were explored.
+Quantization debates highlighted mixed views on **Q8** and **EXL2 quants**.
+Fine-tuning and instruct-tuning of **Mistral 7B Instruct v0.2** were discussed, alongside insights on RMS optimization and heterogeneous AI architectures combining **Transformers** and **Selective SSM (Mamba)**.
+The potential of recurrent LLMs like **RWKV** and techniques like **Contrastive Preference Optimization (CPO)** were also noted.
 companies:
   - adept
+  - hugging-face
+  - deepseek
-  - huggingface
+  - mistral-ai
-  - lesswrong
+  - nous-research
 models:
   - fuyu-heavy
+  - fuyu-8b
-  - gpt-4
+  - gemini-pro
   - claude-2
+  - gpt4v
   - gemini-ultra
-  - mistral-7b
+  - deepseek-coder-33b
   - yi-34b-200k
   - goliath-120b
+  - mistral-7b-instruct-v0.2
+  - mamba
-  - mistral
+  - rwkv
 topics:
+  - multimodality
+  - visual-question-answering
+  - direct-preference-optimization
-  - multimodal
+  - benchmarking
-  - large-language-models
+  - model-size-estimation
-  - model-deployment
+  - quantization
   - model-merging
-  - quantization
   - fine-tuning
   - instruct-tuning
-  - heterogeneous-ai
-  - transformers
+  - rms-optimization
-  - llm-training
+  - heterogeneous-ai-architectures
-  - api-integration
+  - recurrent-llms
-  - digital-agents
+  - contrastive-preference-optimization
+people: []
 ---